guritso/slash-bot-template/README.md

 }
 ```

-Having this we just need to use the guild `/add` command, and you can choose if it will be a guild or global command:
+Having this we just need to use the guild `/add` command, you can choose if it will be a guild or global command:

 ![](https://i.imgur.com/RHOjui9.png)